 All heavy equipment used in PFAS-contaminated excavation areas (see diagram Contaminated Excavation Work Area Boundary on page 3 of this document) that comes into contact with contaminated material will be brushed to remove visible soil before leaving the work area boundary.
 If equipment comes into contact with contaminated material in the stockpile area, it will also be brushed to remove visible soil prior to leaving the stockpile area.
 Equipment used to grind asphalt will also be decontaminated by brushing to remove all material before beginning work in a different zone (red, yellow, or green zones on Attachment 1).
-Dump truck beds, unless contaminated material may fall from the bed while driving in/through uncontaminated zones, will not be decontaminated in between contaminated loads; they will be decontaminated before hauling uncontaminated loads or asphalt from a different zone (red, yellow, or green zones on Attachment 1) and at the end of each day.
+Dump truck beds, unless contaminated in between contaminated loads; they will be decontaminated before hauling uncontaminated loads or asphalt from a different zone (red, yellow, or green zones on Attachment 1) and at the end of each day.
 Hand tools are not anticipated to be used in the designated work area.
 If they are, they will be brushed to remove visible soil as well.
 Decontaminated equipment will be visually inspected for residual contamination periodically to ensure decontamination procedures are effective.

 A decontamination station will be set up near the PFAS-contaminated excavation areas (see diagram Contaminated Excavation Work Area Boundary on page 3 of this document) for personnel entering and exiting the area.
-When exiting the work area, personnel will brush any contaminated soil from their work clothes and remove disposable over boots and nitrile gloves (if applicable).
+When exiting the work area, personnel will brush any contaminated soil from their work clothes, boots, and PPE (if applicable).
 Any contaminated PPE will be placed into a covered trash receptacle within the decontamination station, and full trash bags will be disposed of as solid waste.